Wschodni Express: Wasyl Slapczuk “Ten sam kurz drogi” | book launch

 Translated from Ukrainian into Polish by Wojciech Pestka, cover designed by Ewelina Kruszewska

 The book takes a deep look inside human existence and attempts to bring order to the world, redefine the meaning of what is good and evil, then establish the line beyond where a person starts losing their humanity and becomes an aggressive, dangerous beast.
-The protagonist, a writer and veteran of the war in Afghanistan goes through the midlife crisis which prompts him to go to a sanatorium where new acquaintances and experiences force him to reflect on himself.
+The protagonist, a writer and veteran of the war in Afghanistan, goes through a midlife crisis, which prompts him to go to a sanatorium where new acquaintances and experiences force him to reflect on himself.